Dennistoun: History

+From 1910, town plans show a skating rink in front of the Exhibition Buildings.
+A Palais de Danse was built on the site in 1922, but destroyed by a 1936 fire.
+After rebuilding, the Dennistoun Palais opened in 1938 with 1,800 capacity, the biggest dance hall in Glasgow.
+It closed in 1962, but was remembered in Hamish Imlach's song Cod Liver Oil and the Orange Juice.

-Unable to attract the middle-class residents intended by its original developers, it established itself as a respectable working class area for families.
-After the Second World War, the area's Victorian tenements were refurbished and extended rather than replaced with high-rise modernist blocks as in other working-class districts such as neighbouring Calton and Parkhead, and this, coupled with proximity to the city centre and Caledonian and Strathclyde universities, has contributed to its gentrification in recent years; many of its residents are now students and young professionals.
+Unable to attract the middle-class residents intended by its original developers, Dennistoun had established itself as a respectable working class area for families.
+After the Second World War, the area's Victorian tenements were refurbished and extended rather than replaced with high-rise modernist blocks as in other working-class districts such as neighbouring Calton and Parkhead, and this, coupled with proximity to the city centre and Caledonian and Strathclyde universities, has contributed to its gentrification in recent years; many of its residents are students and young professionals.

 Amenities

 Retail facilities

 The community is well served by two shopping areas on Duke Street and Alexandra Parade.
 There are also two supermarkets and two long-established Italian delicatessens.
 Although the fortunes of local businesses have varied over the years, more recently a clear upturn in the number of independent retail and leisure premises has been apparent.

 Parks

 Dennistoun benefits from a large Victorian-era park, Alexandra Park, which is bounded predominantly by the M8 motorway, Cumbernauld Road and Provan Road.
 The Park takes its name from Princess Alexandra of Denmark, the wife of the future King Edward VII of the United Kingdom, who performed the official opening in 1870.
 The park was established in 1866 when the City Improvement Trustees purchased Alexandra Park from Mr Walter Stewart of Haghill under special powers conferred upon them by legislation.
 Mr Alexander Dennistoun, the proprietor of the adjoining estate of Golfhill, gave 5 acre of land to the City Improvement Trustees, situated near the south-west corner adjacent to Alexandra Parade, which now forms the principal pedestrian entrance.